CodiumTeam/docker-training/exercise-11/README.md

 ### Complete the test stage

 For the test stage you are going to do a very simplistic scenario.
-You will start the application doing a `docker-compose up` and request the page using `curl -s http://docker:8000) and verify that it returns the message *Hello from the MongoDB client!*
+You will start the application doing a `docker-compose up -d` and request the page using `curl -s http://docker:8000` and verify that it returns the message *Hello from the MongoDB client!*

 Hints:
-- As well as doing `docker-compose up -d` you probably also want to do `docker-compose down` to clean up.
 - In the curl command we are running against `http://docker:8000` because this is running inside the docker service, but the script is running from the Jenkins server.
 - You can compare strings in a Linux sh shell doing `[ "string1" = "string1" ]`
+- To execute the curl command use ` character the beggining and the end of the command.

+Finally, as well as doing `docker-compose up -d` you also want to do `docker-compose down` to clean up.
+To do this use:

+    ```groovy
+        stage('test') {
+            steps {
+                ...
+            }
+            post {
+                always {
+                    sh '<your command here...>'
+                }
+            }
+        }
+    ```

 ### Use environment variables